-Electric Make® (eMake), the main build application, is a new Make version invoked interactively or through build scripts.
-It reads makefiles in several different formats, including GNU Make and Microsoft NMAKE.
-Electric Make distributes commands to the cluster for remote execution and services file requests.
+eMake, the main build application, is a new Make version invoked interactively or through build scripts.
+It reads makefiles in several different formats, including GNU Make and Microsoft NMAKE. eMake distributes commands to the cluster for remote execution and services file requests.